Determining Patent Valuation With Patent Prosecution Analytics

 Valuing a patent application is particularly difficult because, in addition to determining the potential strength and market value of the patent application, the overall cost and likelihood of the patent being granted should also be taken into account.
 Fortunately, the LexisNexis PatentAdvisor® patent prosecution platform has several tools to help predict outcomes and value patent applications at various stages of the patent process.

-LexisNexis PathWays™ – The PathWays™ tool, available on the PatentAdvisor® platform, can help patent applicants assess the difficulty of future prosecution based on the content of a patent application even before it is filed.
-The PathWays tool uses keywords to predict which USPTO art units are most likely to evaluate a patent application.
-PathWays also provides patent statistics about those likely art units and can indicate how difficult and expensive patent prosecution will be.
+Tech Center Navigator (formerly Pathways™) – The Tech Center Navigator, available on the PatentAdvisor™ patent analytics platform, can help patent applicants assess the difficulty of future prosecution based on the content of a patent application even before it is filed.
+The Tech Center Navigator uses keywords to predict which USPTO art units are most likely to evaluate a patent application.
+It also provides patent statistics about those likely art units and can indicate how difficult and expensive patent prosecution will be.
 With this information, patent applicants can gain a sense for their odds against the USPTO, and can adjust their valuation of the patent application accordingly.

 As patent prosecution progresses, patent applicants are often faced with many strategic decisions.
 The PatentAdvisor platform provides several patent statistics that can be used to more effectively navigate the patent process.
 For example, should an applicant need to decide between filing an RCE or an appeal, PatentAdvisor can show users how other patent applicants fared against their patent examiner in similar situations.
 Patent applicants can use this information to choose the path that is most likely to result in a granted patent, and can assess the patent application’s value based on its likelihood of being issued.